OpenEducationAnalytics/OEA-Gh-Pages/_posts/2022-03-28-oea-monthly-newsletter.md

 that will be focusing on Multi Academy Trust and Independent school networks, which make up almost half of the UK K-12 education sector.
 In addition, Community Brands is leading efforts to communicate about OEA through posts like this on LinkedIn that describe what is needed to advance analytics and AI in the UK education sector.
 Similarly, Analytikus hosted a regional OEA webinar on March 3rd in Spanish for the Latin American region.

-##### Partner Enablement

-Quarterly OEA Partner meetings took place in 2 time zones on January.
-Our OEA Partners launched the discussion providing insights on their own OEA related work.
-Spyglass presented its new <a href="https://azuremarketplace.microsoft.com/en-US/marketplace/consulting-services/spyglassmtgllc.oea" target="_blank"> 10-week OEA solution </a> package for Higher Education on Azure Marketplace.
-Then Community Brands described its work to develop a predictive model of students at risk with Greenwood Academies Trust in the UK, and how it developed principles of responsible AI as part of that work.
-Trivium BI also shared their technical contribution of the new IPEDS module, inviting partners to use this data source as part of their solutions.

-During the meetings, the OEA team provided Azure technical updates from Ignite, as well as a deeper dive into the use case example of Digital Learning Insights.
-Various existing OEA modules can be leveraged for this use case, such as Education Insights, Microsoft Graph, and Clever modules.